Workplace deviance: Cyber loafing

 A novel form of workplace deviance has emerged in recent years, as technology becomes a bigger part of people's work lives.
 Internet workplace deviance (or "cyber loafing") has become another way for employees to avoid the tasks at hand.
 This includes surfing the web and doing non-work-related tasks on the internet such as chatting on social-networking sites, online shopping and other activities.

 Production deviance

 All behaviors in which deviant employees partake ultimately have a negative impact on the overall productivity of the organization.
 For this reason, all are considered production deviance.
 Production deviance is "behavior that violates formally prescribed organizational norms with respect to minimal quality and quantity of work to be accomplished as part of one's job".

 Property deviance

 More serious cases of deviant behavior harmful to an organization concern property deviance.
 Property deviance is "where employees either damage or acquire tangible assets…without authorization".
 This type of deviance typically involves theft but may include "sabotage, intentional errors in work, misusing expense accounts", among other examples.

 Other types

-Deviant behavior can be much more extreme, involving sexual harassment and even violence.
+Deviant behavior can be much more extreme, involving sexual harassment or violence.
 All these deviant behaviors create problems for the organization.
 It is costly for an organization to pay employees who are not working efficiently.